ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   /*0ba8 */6c 64 21 00  25 73 0a 00   /*  ld!.\%s..*/

 As you can see, applyRelocation() get four values for the Relocation Records Solving.
-When meet R_CPU0_LO16, targetVAddress is the only one value needed for this Relocation Solving in these four values.
+When meets R_CPU0_LO16, targetVAddress is the only one value needed for this Relocation Solving in these four values.
 For this ch_hello.c example code, the lld set the "Hello world!" string begin at 0x0b98+7=0x0b9f.
 So, targetVAddress is 0x0b9f.
-The instructions
-"lui" and "addiu" at address 0x9f0 and 0x9f4 loading the address of "Hello world!" string to register \$2.
-The "lui" got the HI 16 bits while the "addiu" got the LO 16 bits of address of "Hello world!" string.
+These two instructions "lui" and "addiu" at address 0x9f0 and 0x9f4, respectively, loading the address of "Hello world!" string to register \$2.
+The "lui" got the HI 16 bits while the
+"addiu" got the LO 16 bits of address of "Hello world!" string.
 This "lui" Relocation Record, R_CPU0_HI16, is 0 since the HI 16 bits of 0xb9f is 0 while the "addiu" Relocation Record, R_CPU0_LO16, is 0xb9f.
 The instruction "jsub" at 0xa0c is an instruction jump to printf().
 This instruction is a PC relative address Relocation Record, R_CPU0_PC24, while the R_CPU0_LO16 is an absolute address Relocation Record.
-To solve this Relocation Record, it need "location" in addition to targetVAddress.
+To solve this Relocation Record, it needs "location" in addition to targetVAddress.
 In this case, the targetVAddress is 0xb4 where is the printf subroutine start address and the location is 0xa0c since the instruction "jsub" sit at this address.